TRIQS/triqs/doc/reference/c++/arrays/concepts.rst

 or not, i.e. whether one can or not modify a(i,j).

-* An `Immutable` array is simply a pure function on the domain of definition. a(i,j) returns a int, or a int const &, that can not be modified (hence immutable).
+* An `Immutable` array is simply a pure function on the domain of definition. a(i,j) returns a int, or a int const &, that cannot be modified (hence immutable).

 * A `Mutable` array is an Immutable array that *can* be modified.
 The non-const object returns a reference, e.g. a(i,j) can return a int &.
 Typically this is